nationalarchives/tdr-design-documentation/README.md

 #### P.O.C. design decisions:

 Upload:
-Same as MVP, expcept
+Same as MVP, except
 - We will not offer to resume or view history on dashboard
 - Free text input field for series ID

 Processing:
-Same as MVP, expcept
+Same as MVP, except
 - If there is a fail, the user has to start again
 - We will not capture any additional data

 Transfer: